Mattsi-Jansky/matt.si/content/blog/2024-01/llms-overpromised/index.md

 Just an interface to other better programs

-Fundamental contradiction: Is it faster if you have to fact-check everything it says?

 * We have been here before:human history of overpromising technology like withcraft, mechanical turk, AI winter.
 * Not only AI: Dot com boom, assistants, big data, crypto & NFTs etc (Bluetooth?
 XML?)
 * When will we learn?
 Harm this does to society: Engineers effort could be spent elsewhere, not on glorified startups that fail (quote statistics).
 Boom-bust cycle.